tchorczewski/HousePricePrediction/Readme.txt

-Housing Prices Prediction
-Project Overview
-This project uses machine learning models to predict housing prices based on various features in the California housing dataset.
-The primary goal is to explore different regression models and evaluate their performance.
+This project explores the use of machine learning models to predict housing prices based on various features from the California housing dataset.
+The primary goal is to experiment with different regression models, evaluate their performance, and improve predictive accuracy through hyperparameter tuning.

-Dataset:
+Dataset
-The dataset used in this project is from the California Housing Prices and includes information like:
+The dataset used is the California Housing Prices dataset, which includes features such as:

 Median house values
 Number of rooms, bedrooms, and households
-Population in each block
+Population per block
-Median Income
+Median income
 Proximity to the ocean

 Project Steps
-Data Exploration:
+1. Data Exploration

-Initial overview of the data, including the structure, missing values, and basic statistical summaries.
+Overview of the dataset, checking its structure, missing values, and summary statistics.
-Visualization of missing data and exploration of relationships between features using heatmaps, pairplots, and boxplots.
+Visual exploration using heatmaps, pairplots, and boxplots to understand relationships between features and detect any anomalies.
-Data Preprocessing:
+2. Data Preprocessing

-Filling missing data: Missing values in the total_bedrooms column were imputed based on the median values grouped by ocean_proximity.
+Filling Missing Data: Missing values in the total_bedrooms column were filled using the median values grouped by ocean_proximity.
-Categorical to numerical conversion: The ocean_proximity column was transformed into dummy variables.
+Converting Categorical Data: The ocean_proximity column was transformed into dummy variables.
-Skewed data transformation: Left-skewed numerical columns (e.g., total_rooms, total_bedrooms, population) were transformed using logarithmic scaling.
+Transforming Skewed Data: Logarithmic transformation was applied to left-skewed numerical features (total_rooms, total_bedrooms, population, etc.).
-Data Scaling: Numerical columns (except for longitude and latitude) were standardized using StandardScaler to ensure all features are on the same scale.
+Data Scaling: Numerical columns, excluding longitude and latitude, were standardized using StandardScaler to ensure consistent scaling across features.
-Model Training:
+3. Model Training
 Linear Regression: A simple linear regression model was trained to predict the median_house_value.
-Decision Tree Regressor: A decision tree model was trained and evaluated.
+Decision Tree Regressor: A decision tree was trained and further fine-tuned using hyperparameter optimization.
-Random Forest Regressor: A random forest model was trained and evaluated.
+Random Forest Regressor: A random forest model was trained and optimized through hyperparameter tuning to increase prediction accuracy.
-Model Evaluation:
+4. Model Evaluation

-The models were evaluated using:
+Each model was evaluated using:

 Root Mean Squared Error (RMSE)
 Mean Absolute Error (MAE)
 Mean Squared Error (MSE)
+R² Score

-Performance Summary:
+Performance Summary

-Linear Regression:
-RMSE: 0.327
-MAE: 0.243
-MSE: 0.107
-R^2: 0.672
+Model	RMSE	MAE	MSE	R² Score
+Linear Regression	0.3271	0.2432	0.1070	0.6720
+Decision Tree (Pre-tuning)	0.4211	0.3074	0.1773	0.4562

-Decision Tree Regressor:
+Decision Tree (Post-tuning)	0.3260	0.2451	0.1063	0.6741
-RMSE: 0.422
-MAE: 0.308
-MSE: 0.178
+Random Forest (Pre-tuning)	0.3039	0.2226	0.0924	0.7167

-Random Forest Regressor:
+Random Forest (Post-tuning)	0.3260	0.2451	0.1063	0.6741
-RMSE: 0.304
-MAE: 0.223
-MSE: 0.092

-Conclusion:
+Conclusion
-The Random Forest Regressor performed the best, followed by Linear Regression.
-Decision Tree Regressor had the worst performance due to overfitting on the training data.
+The Random Forest Regressor exhibited the best performance in terms of RMSE, MSE, and R² score, outperforming both the Linear Regression and Decision Tree models.

+Although the Decision Tree Regressor initially performed poorly due to overfitting, its performance significantly improved after hyperparameter tuning, making it comparable to the other models.
+However, the Random Forest model maintained a slight edge in predictive power.
+The Linear Regression model, though simpler, also delivered solid results, proving that even basic models can be effective depending on the dataset.

+Future work could explore other ensemble methods (e.g., gradient boosting) and deeper feature engineering to further enhance prediction accuracy.